 See how far your commitment can take you

-Pursuing your Associate degree in Respiratory Care is a two-year journey, but you might be surprised how quickly the time seems to pass.
+Pursuing your Associate of Science degree in Respiratory Care is a three academic year journey, but you might be surprised how quickly the time seems to pass.
 Our program integrates classroom lectures, laboratory instruction and clinical experience, so you’ll be introduced to new skills and material on a regular basis.
 This dynamic approach is excellent preparation for the wide range of challenges you’ll encounter in the real world.
 Your coursework will begin with general education classes and basic medical classes.
 Once you build a solid foundation of knowledge, you will cover more advanced material to gain an understanding of processes of the human body as well as principals of pharmacology.
 To develop your skills, you will receive hands-on instruction and extensive practice in a computerized simulation lab.
 Next, you’ll take what you’ve learned and apply it to real-world situations through clinical experience in actual healthcare environments, performing tasks ranging from patient assessment to assisting with mechanical ventilation of neonatal patients.